-As you’re likely aware, online video distribution and consumption are more popular than ever.
+Today, online video distribution and consumption are more popular than ever.
 Like so many others, you probably want in on the action too.
-Today, entrepreneurs, businesses, community groups, and other organizations of all kinds are making video.
-Today, HD-quality cameras are more ubiquitous that ever before, and internet connections are faster on average.
+And for good reason – entrepreneurs, businesses, community groups, and other organizations of all kinds are now making videos.
+Today, HD-quality cameras are more ubiquitous than ever before, and internet connections are faster on average.
 As a result, anyone with the right tools can become a broadcaster.
-Hence, the importance of choosing a high quality CDN service provider.
+Hence, the importance of choosing a high-quality CDN service provider.

 Let’s say you’re considering using a live streaming CDN, and you’re not sure how to choose the right one.
-The good news?
 You’ve come to the right place!
 When it comes to streaming solutions, we’ve got you covered.
 In this post, we’ll describe three golden rules to consider when choosing a CDN service provider in 2020.
 In particular, we’ll focus on CDNs for video distribution.

-I’ll begin by discussing how CDNs, or Content Delivery Networks, actually function.
+First, I’ll discuss how CDNs, or Content Delivery Networks, function.
 Then, I’ll review why a CDN service provider is essential to stream live video.
 Next, we’ll cover the three golden rules in detail, and then I’ll conclude with our CDN service provider recommendations.
 Let’s get started!

 How CDNs work

 Technically speaking, a CDN is composed of an entire network of servers.
 Typically, these servers exist across multiple data centers or other locations across a large portion of the planet.
 These servers also connect to one another, and then to the internet itself.

 Relatedly, a note that CDN functionality is based on “caching.”
 If you’re unfamiliar, caching refers to storing multiple copies of the same content on different servers.
 This process is usually done intelligently based on network conditions and geographic proximity.

 Why a CDN service provider is essential for streaming video

 Nowadays, a CDN service provider is nearly always a must for video broadcasters.
 That’s because video is a very data-intensive format.
 Even with the most modern compression capabilities, video files are large.
-A typical audience size for live video broadcasting can overwhelm even a decent-sized server.
+In fact, typical audience sizes for live video broadcasting can overwhelm even a decent-sized server.